Close Menu

 1. Senna tea for relief from constipation

 Modern lifestyle comes with its health challenges, constipation being one such major issue battled by people across all age groups.
-The herb has been recognized as a laxative and a helpful natural remedy to treat the condition.
+Senna is well-recognized as a stimulant laxative and is one of the few herbal remedies actually approved for this use.

 2. Improve skin conditions